 - Model: NESDR Mini 2+.

-This is what I call, ‘beginner's best deal’.
+This is what I call, ‘beginner’s best deal’.
 It’s simple, cheap, easy to use, easiest to set up and can be used worldwide.
-The begin your first SDR experience, this model from Nooelec is the wisest decision.
+To begin your first SDR experience, this model from Nooelec is the wisest decision.
 If you are living in any corner of Europe, then this one is also useful for tuning TV as well.
 Other than that, capturing signals and decoding them is the general task of this pocket-friendly SDR.

 As it is a cheap one, it gets affected by the noise of the computer easily.
-So, to use it with a computer, it is better to use an extension USB wire to keep the radio a little bit far, away from your operating device.
+So, to use it with a computer, it is better to use an extension USB wire to keep the radio a little bit far away from your operating device.
 The reception of other frequencies will be uninterrupted and clean.

 - It’s easy to use;

 - Value for money;

 - Lower power consumption;